 It’s a good time to be in the Learning and Development space.
-There is a lot of innovations that is possible with the integration of emerging technologies with the traditional L&D tools.
+There is a lot of innovations that are possible with the integration of emerging technologies with traditional L&D tools.

-Though there certainly is a lot of pressure on L&D leaders to keep up with the pace of business in this increasingly digital world, time has never been more ripe for L&D leaders to be creative, adopt new approaches and demonstrate the ROI of learning.
+Though there certainly is a lot of pressure on L&D leaders to keep up with the pace of business in this increasingly digital world, the time has never been riper for L&D leaders to be creative, adopt new approaches, and demonstrate the ROI of learning.

 The CHRO’s & CEOS often complain that their employees are not developing skills fast enough.
-They accept that today there is a need for constant learning in order to attract and retain talent, engage the existing employees and develop long- term leaders for the company.
+They accept that today there is a need for constant learning to attract and retain talent, engage the existing employees, and develop long- term leaders for the company.

 The workforce today is increasingly connected.
 Mobile devices make it possible for learners to access learning from anywhere and anytime.

-Learning can happen through various means such as video, podcast, online course, and the like.
-This new world is increasingly becoming customer centric where employees are taking the charge as opposed to learning departments.
+Learning can happen through various means such as video, podcasts, online courses, and the like.
+This new world is increasingly becoming customer-centric where employees are taking the charge as opposed to learning departments.

 The Learning and Development team in an organization must be the driving force behind this.
 They should go beyond what is often perceived as an ‘order-taking role.

-The primary responsibility of a L&D professional is to equip their workforce and themselves with the new skill set that is required for thriving in this new dynamic.
+The primary responsibility of an L&D professional is to equip their workforce and themselves with the new skill set that is required for thriving in this new dynamic.

-As you know today the standard 9- 5 shift is becoming increasingly less common with the emergence of flexible hours, freelancing, remote working and the gig economy, which allows employees to work wherever they are.
-In this scenario, L&D leaders needs to ensure that learning opportunities can be accessed from wherever and whenever the employees are working.
+As you know today the standard 9- 5 shift is becoming increasingly less common with the emergence of flexible hours, freelancing, remote working, and the gig economy, which allows employees to work wherever they are.
+In this scenario, L&D leaders need to ensure that learning opportunities can be accessed from wherever and whenever the employees are working.

 Key considerations here include ensuring that learning can be accessed, tracked outside the company network, ensuring that learning is mobile friendly and can be consumed both online and offline.